guardian/education-centre-quiz/src/guide.md

-Goal of the session create a quiz with multiple questions and answers.
-Take user choices and present back how many answers they have got correct.
+Goal of the session is to create a quiz with multiple questions and answers.
+The quiz will take user choices and reflect back how many answers are correct.

 HTML
 -----